fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://ltsirkov.medium.com/gitlab-just-another-ssrf-issue-483bc040392b">-Just another SSRF issue</a>

+<a href="https://youtu.be/Ft3H-3J67UE">-How to intercept traffic from Android apps with Objection and Burp</a>

 <a href="https://medium.com/@ltsirkov/gitlab-server-side-request-forgery-in-project-import-page-6fdb9ef423e4">-Server Side Request Forgery in “Project Import” page.</a>

 <a href="https://blog.cobalt.io/bypassing-the-protections-mfa-bypass-techniques-for-the-win-8ef6215de6ab">-Bypassing the Protections — MFA Bypass Techniques for the Win</a>